borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ## Colored output

 Borgmatic produces colored terminal output by default.
-It is disabled when a non-interactive terminal is detected (like a cron job).
+It is disabled when a non-interactive terminal is detected (like a cron job), or when you use the `--json` flag.
 Otherwise, you can disable it by passing the `--no-color` flag, setting the environment variable `PY_COLORS=False`, or setting the `color` option to `false` in the `output` section of configuration.

 ## Troubleshooting